biwboris/GeneWeb-conveter/README.md

 ## Installation
 * Building
     - Run ```python setup.py build``` for new gwconv build.
-    - Rename config_example.txt to config.txt and copy to build folder.
+    - Make copy of config_example.txt with name config.txt and copy it to build folder.

 * Running
     - Fill config.txt with your paths.